sftcd/etm/etm.md

 In this document, we argue that we need to epxand our threat model to acknowledge that today many applications are themselves rightly considered potential adversaries for at least some relevant actors.
+However, those (good) actors cannot in general refuse to communicate and will with non-negligible probability encounter applications that are adversarial.

 We also argue that not recognising this reality causes Internet protocol designs to sometimes fail to protect the systems and users who depend on those.

 Discussion related to expanding our concept of threat-model ought not (but perhaps inevitably will) involve discussion of weakening how confidentiality is provided in Internet protocols.
-Whilst it may superficially seem to be the case that allowing in-network interception could allow detection of adversarial application behaviours, such a position is clearly mistaken once one notes that adding middleboxes that can themselves be adverserial cannot be a solution for adversarial code.
-It is also the case that the IETF has consensus on this topic, as noted in [@?RFC2404] and BCP 200 [@?RFC1984].
+Whilst it may superficially seem to be the case that encouraging in-network interception could help with detection of adversarial application behaviours, such a position is clearly mistaken once one notes that adding middleboxes that can themselves be adverserial cannot be a solution to the problem of possibly encountering adversarial code on the network.
+It is also the case that the IETF has rough consensus to provide better, and not weaker, securty and privacy, and has maintained that consensus over three decades, despite repeated (and repetitive;-) debates on the topic.
+That consensus is represented in [@?RFC2404], BCP 200 [@?RFC1984] and more latterly, the above-mentioned BCP 188 as well as in the numerous RFCs referencing those works.
+The probability that discussion of expanding our threat model leads to a change in that rough consensus seems highly remote.

-It is unclear whether or not the IETF can be expected to reach rough consensus on a description of such a new threat model, but we further argue that ignoring this aspect of deployed reality cannot may not bode well for Internet protocol development.
+It is not clear if the IETF will reach rough consensus on a description of such an expanded threat model, but we further argue that ignoring this aspect of deployed reality cannot may not bode well for Internet protocol development.

-Absent such an expanded threat model, we expect to see a continued mismatch between expectaions and the deployment reality for some Internet protocols.
+Absent such an expanded threat model, we expect to see more of a mismatch between expectaions and the deployment reality for some Internet protocols.

 This internet-draft is a submission to the IAB's DEDR [workshop](https://www.iab.org/activities/workshops/dedr-workshop/) and is not